DJSee/test6/testfile.md

 #### Variables used in the run_Analysis.R script
-dataDescription - source data description. dataUrl - URL for zip archive of source data
+dataDescription - source data description
+dataUrl - URL for zip archive of source data

 activityLabels - six activity codes and corresponding activity names